ClarkMcGrew/edep-sim/README.md

 example, if the optional third argument is true, the first vertex position is [1,1,1], and the second vertex position is [0,1,0], then the simulated vertex positions will be [1,1,1] and [1,2,1].

+## Dark History

+EDep-Sim started as a simulation, named `csim`, of a proposed water Cherenkov detector called the Underground Neutrino Observatory (UNO) in around 2000 using Geant4.3 (as best as can be deciphered from old CVS repositories).
+The core routines later evolved to be used by the T2K near detector, were further changed to handle the CAPTAIN experiment, and finally separated from any particular experiment to become EDepSim.